nhi-nguyen-csis/CS_5800_SP2023/Assingment_1/README.md

         ├── Cargoship.java
         ├── CruiseShip.java
         ├── ShipDriver.java
-    ├── Main.java     # run this program to show all the outputs of the
+    ├── Screenshot_Outputs.docx # open this file to check the output screenshots ├── Main.java     # run this program to show all the outputs of the
                       # CourseDriver, EmployeeDriver, ShipDriver, and CourseDriver
     └── README.md